BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 - **Survival of the Fittest**;
 - **Animate Dead**;
-- sometimes other relevant enchantments or artifacts.
+- some other relevant enchantments or artifacts you might have *(beacause you hate Stasis)*.

 This makes your Duress and Cabal Therapy even more important.